ARBProtocol/solana-jupiter-bot/README.md

 ## Hotkeys

-While bot is running You can use some hotkeys that will change behaviour of bot or UI
+While the bot is running, you can use some hotkeys that will change the behaviour of the bot or UI

 `[H]` - show/hide Help